wbohanw/COMP370FinalProj/data/open_coding/Topics_Chosen.md

 6. Audience Reception / Ratings

-Posts talking about viewer opinions: fan reactions, ratings, review scores, Rotten Tomatoes, user comments, or general audience response.
+Posts talking about viewer opinions: fan reactions, ratings, review scores, Rotten Tomatoes, user comments, or general audience response to other comments or general life.
-460: hate watch it without checking them, 472: censorship, 527:poralized comments, 602:
-19: baby in movie checking zombie

 7. Music

 Posts about the soundtrack, score, songs, composers, or how the music affects scenes or tone.